spencerflem/evolution-game/readme.md

 *A multplayer game about population dynamics made for senior-year science research*

 ## Pitch
-Grow your population!
-Do you evolve faster speed to catch wiley prey, or intelligence to outsmart predators.
+Champion a species to greatness!
+Do you evolve faster speed to catch wiley prey, or intelligence to outsmart predators?
 How does the herbivore population impact the predators?
 Population dynamics with pals.

 ## Context About the Code